dimitrijer/website/cv.md

   am familiar with primitives that make up containers, like namespaces, cgroups, and overlay filesystems.

-- Versatile and under-the-hood knowledge of UNIX systems, especially GNU/Linux: usage, configuration and administration.

-- Shell scripting, and broad knowledge of a plethora of command line utilities for manipulating and transforming data.

 - Networking: understanding of L3/L4 protocols like TCP/IP and UDP, and higher level protocols like HTTP, HTTPS, HTTP/2, WebSockets, QUIC, DNS etc.
   Knowledge of low-level networking facilities like sockets, blocking and